AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## System requirements

-HIPAA-readiness on Adobe Commerce has the same system requirements as Adobe Commerce with the additional requirements:

-- Adobe Commerce version 2.4.6-p3 or newer on cloud infrastructure (non-beta), or Adobe Commerce on Managed Services
+Adobe Commerce must be deployed on either Adobe Commerce on cloud infrastructure or Adobe Commerce Managed Services with version 2.4.6-p3 or later.
-- Latest version of the `magento/hipaa-ee` extension

 ## Installation

-You can install Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an Adobe Commerce cloud instance on version 2.4.6-p3 or later.
+Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later.
 The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.

 >[!BEGINSHADEBOX]